Ygomes/42cursus-ft_printf/README.md

 This project is pretty straight forward.
 I had to recode printf.
-Fortunetaly I`ll be able to reuse it in future projects as a legit function of your libft.
+Fortunetaly I`ll be able to reuse it in future projects as a legit function of my libft.

 # TLDR: this project consists of recoding a simplified version of the printf function.